Key Takeaways

 }

-Notice how CommandLineRunner is used to run some code after the @SpringBootApplication starts.
-After creating a new book and author, the saved author is associated with the new book via:
+CommandLineRunner is used to run code after @SpringBootApplication starts.
+A new author and book are created, and the author is associated with the book via:

 book.setAuthor(author);